JoshK2/vue-spinners-css/README.md

 </p>
 Amazing collection of pure CSS vue spinners components of css spinners for ajax or loading animation based on loading.io.

+- 💅No extra CSS imports
+- ✂️Zero dependencies
+- 📦Spinners can be installing separately

 ## [Live Demo](https://bit.dev/joshk/vue-spinners-css)

 Browse components and explore their props with [Bit](https://bit.dev/joshk/vue-spinners-css).